Quantum chaos in the presence of non-conformality: Pole-skipping analysis: Lyapunov exponent and Butterfly velocity

 \section{Pole-skipping analysis: Lyapunov exponent and Butterfly velocity}

 In this section, we will point out the special points, known as the pole-skipping points, in the complex $(\omega,k)$ plane at which the near-horizon solution of the bulk field is ill-defined which leads to the non-unique nature of the corresponding retarded Green's function.
 As mentioned earlier, the location of these points in the complex $(\omega,k)$ (upper half or lower half) depends on the spin $s$ of the bulk field.
 As we have already shown in eq.\eqref{eq8}, only the upper half pole-skipping points are related to the Lyapunov exponent and the butterfly velocity.
-In this section, we will also verify these statements by considering two different kinds of field perturbation, namely, metric perturbation and scalar field perturbation.
-As we are interested in the near horizon analysis of the bulk field equation of motion, we recast the bulk metric (given in eq.\eqref{EdBB}) in the ingoing Eddington-Finkelstein coordinate system
+As we are interested in the near horizon analysis of the bulk field equation of motion, we recast the bulk metric (given in eq.\eqref{EdBB}) in the ingoing Eddington-Finkelstein coordinate system \\ In the above coordinate system, the bulk metric takes the following form